Bubbleplop/bASCIImation/README.md

 ### What it does:

 The script plays prepared ASCII-videos, mostly blender-animations, in a terminal, running bash.
 It also draws a box around the video, which is resizing automaticly when the terminal changes its propotions.
 Also it uses the programm Figlet to play a message in the last few frames, which you can define via option-switch parsing.

-it was a lot of fun to build, and there is probably coming more.
+it was a lot of fun to build, and will be by expanding it bit by bit.

 ### What it does not:

 ~~I'm eager to implement something that plays the video and than restores the terminal as it was, like "less" does, or "vim", if this is even posible in a scipt.~~
 As it turns out, this was quite simple.
 As statet at [Stack Overflow](http://stackoverflow.com/questions/39065430/bash-reset-terminal-output-as-it-was-before) .. love this site.

-Next thing to would be a fallback for figlet, so it doesn't need to be installed.
+Next thing would be a fallback for figlet, so it doesn't need to be installed.

 ### How to use: